DataBiosphere/toil/docs/running/cliOptions.rst

                         explicit value for this requirement.
 Standard suffixes like K, Ki, M, Mi, G or Gi are supported.
 Default is 2.0G
+  --defaultPreemptable  Make all jobs able to run on preemptable (spot) nodes
+                        by default.
   --maxCores INT        The maximum number of CPU cores to request from the
                         batch system at any one time.
 Standard suffixes like K, Ki, M, Mi, G or Gi are supported.